Irving Bus Accident Attorney

 Like all other accident types, there is typically more than one reason behind an accident, from driver negligence to mechanical failures.
 When you are involved in an accident, however, you often need to be prepared to fight against large companies and transit authorities who aim to reduce their own liability by shifting blame to you.

-How to Recover for your Injuries
+How to Recover Damages for Your Injuries

 Bus accidents typically result in a great deal of property damage as well as personal injury.
 Some of the most common personal injuries that come from a bus accident include: